welaika/wordless/rtfm/source/_pages/usage/build.rst

 Deploy
 ######

-Wordless is agnostic about deploy strategy.
-Our favourite product to deploy WordPress is `Wordmove`_.
+Wordless is agnostic about the deploy strategy.
+Our favourite product for deploying WordPress is `Wordmove`_.